Coming home after a long, hard day of standing on your feet can make you feel twice your age. Since when did 30 become the new 60?

 10. Lie Down and Lift Your Feet Up

 Lying down is one of the most natural ways to treat pain.
 Give your body a well-deserved rest by lying down for a couple of hours after work.

-Vein Clinics of America claims you should slightly elevate your legs or prop them on a pillow to improve your circulation and relieve pressure on your spine.
+You could even try slightly elevating your legs or prop them on a pillow to improve your circulation and relieve pressure on your spine.
 Relaxing your body can stabilise your energy and allow you to build enough stamina for the next day.

 Wearing suitable footgear, exercising and relaxing can make a world of difference at work, making standing a lot more bearable.

 By following our tips, you might be able to face the next working day with higher energy and strength, while feeling like your young self once again.